 Fragility of Food Supply

-Becoming self-reliant and self-sufficient in food supply is not going to be possible without help from technology.
-This can allow agritech start-ups to augment and complement traditional agriculture to grow some of the food we currently import in a more sustainable way.
+Becoming self-sufficient in the food supply is not going to be possible without help from technology.
+This can allow agritech start-ups to augment and complement traditional agriculture to grow some of the food we currently import more sustainably.

 One of the most promising technologies in this area is vertical farming.
 Harvest London is one of the innovative companies harvesting food on a made-to-order basis in controlled urban farms.
 They built the first vertical and hydroponic farm in London in 2016 growing over 100 different edible plants.
 In 2019, they completed a successful funds raise through Seedrs of £402,060 from 454 investors, with an initial target of £325,000, and in 2020 they opened a second farm in Leyton, East London.